Revenge or Mercy

 Epicurus taught us: pleasures which are brief, which are quickly consumed and then gone, are oft inferiors pleasures; in fact, they might not count at all, in that regard.
 Is it really the chewing up of your enemies which is your prime, core, and singular joy?
 For most of us, certainly not!
 Even those of us who chew really slowly.

 The instant of victory is indescribable.
-It’s also, literally, just an instant, unless you’re somehow frozen in a time-loop, and while there’s some philosophical argument for the idea that if you were in an eternally-persistent positive moment, that might be lovely; but it seldom happens, and besides, it doesn’t do your free will any good.
+It’s also, literally, just an instant, unless you’re somehow frozen in a time-loop, and while there’s some philosophical argument for the idea that if you were in an eternally-persistent positive moment, that might be lovely; but it seldom happens, and besides, it doesn’t do your free will any good, and you’ll probably get cavities.

 And this is the core argument for dissatisfaction.
 Because, like almost any feeling, it’s not pure, and that’s appropriate for any sentient being in a physical world.
 Any pure joy is like pure maple syrup: incredible for the first sip, cloying for the second, death-by-sugar for the last.